thycotic/cm-docs/getting-started/ui-components/nav-tree.md

 ## Favorites

 You can add favorite connections by hovering over an existing connection and selecting the star.
+Favorites that are specified in Connection Manager will also be listed as favorites in Secret Server and vice versa.

 ## Recent